UK Police Memorial: Help LBC Raise Vital Funds To Remember Fallen PCs

 This is what the new UK Police Memorial at the National Memorial Arboretum in Staffordshire will look like.
 It features over 1,400 apertures, each to represent a fallen officer.

-As well as funding the memorial, the money raised will also pay for a digital memorial that can be used around the world, as well as a Living Memorial Fund to support the family of officers who have been killed on duty.
+As well as funding the memorial, the money raised will also pay for a Living Memorial Fund to support the family of officers who have been killed on duty.

+So far, we have helped to raise £3.6million, which means we are so close to achieving our goal.
+We just need £400,000 more.

 LBC breakfast presenter Nick Ferrari says: "After the tragic events of last month which resulted in the death of a brave police officer, there can surely be no better time to remember the sacrifices that officers like he and others have given down the years.